zaphar/wasm-web-components/README.md

 -->
 # An experiment in Rust Web Assembly Web Components

 This set of crates should not be considered production ready.
-Web Assembly is not quite ready for general use in a Web Component.
-Getting this to work involved something of a Rub Goldberg machine involving a Javascript shim and a wasm_bindgen Rust shim with a several traits.
+WebAssembly is not quite ready for general use in a Web Component.
+Getting this to work involved something of a Rub Goldberg machine involving a Javascript shim and a wasm\_bindgen Rust shim with several traits.
 The boilerplate is generated using a proc-macro to make it more generally reusable.